 Do not know what to do?
 Confused?
-Is this Legal?
+Is This Legal?
 Give us a call does discuss the process.
-But never overlook the value of professionals such as Attorneys, Real Estate Brokers, Accountants and Home Inspectors.
-When in doubt seek the advice of competent professional (we do).
+But never overlook the value of professionals such as Attorneys, Real Estate Brokers, Accountants, and Home Inspectors.
+When in doubt seek the advice of a competent professional (we do).

-1st Deeds of Trust Only – Our investors are the only holder of the note and in first position
+1st Deeds of Trust Only – Our investors are the only holder of the note and are in the first position

 No Pooling of Funds – The Level 4 Funding does not pool funds (also called fractionalized Deeds of Trust).
 This gives the Deeds of Trust investor more control over the investment